Minlos-Faddeev regularization of zero-range interactions in the three-body problem

 The diagonal terms in the hyper-radial equations~(\ref{system1}), which are singular near the triple-collision point ($ \rho \to 0 $), are of principal importance for analysis of the three-body problem and its regularization.
+The matrix elements $ Q_{nm}(\rho ) $ and $ P_{nm}(\rho) $, as follows from their analytical expressions~\cite{Kartavtsev99,Kartavtsev06,Kartavtsev07}, are finite and differentiable functions for any $ \rho $ and do not influence essential properties of the solution near $ \rho = 0 $.
 Explicitly, the principal singularity comes from the branch corresponding to the smallest $ \gamma_1^2(\rho ) $, whose singular part is

 for $ \rho \to 0 $.
 Here the notations $ \tilde{\gamma } \equiv \gamma_1(0) $ and $ q \equiv \displaystyle \frac{d\gamma_1^2} {d\rho } \bigg|_{\rho = 0} $ are introduced for brevity.
 A number of aspects concerning the Schr{\"o}dinger equation with inverse square singularity, as in $ V_\mathrm{sing}(\rho ) $, were multiply discussed in literature, e.~g., in~\cite{Case50,Braaten04,Bouaziz14,Kartavtsev19}.
 Following~\cite{Kartavtsev16,Kartavtsev19}, the essential features of the quantum problem for the singular potential of the form $ V_\mathrm{sing}(\rho ) $~(\ref{V1_zero}) are briefly summarized below.